martindsouza/docker-oracle-setup/README.md

 ### Oracle Container

-Adding the `-e TZ` option will set the appropriate timezine for the OS and the database.
-A full list of timezones can be found [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+Adding the `-e TZ` option will set the appropriate timezone for the OS and the database.
+A full list of timezones can be found [here][54].
 If excluded it will default to UTC.

 ```bash
 docker run -d -it \